Anti-Trans Legislation Harms Our Country’s Children

 Anti-trans legislation can also have disastrous effects on the mental health of transgender youth.
 Transgender children face higher risks of mental health issues – including anxiety, depression, and attention deficit disorders – than their non-trans peers.
 According to a paper published in the American Academy of Pediatrics on suicidal behavior among transgender adolescents, more than half of transgender male teens and 29.9% of transgender female teens reported attempting suicide.
 When transgender children have their rights restricted by our country’s lawmakers, their mental health problems may intensify as they internalize transphobia and come to believe that they are not as worthy of rights as their non-trans peers.

 Such internalized transphobia could push transgender children towards suicidality or cause them to deny their identities and remain in the closet.
 This is harmful as research finds that LGBT individuals who are out of the closet have lower levels of stress, depression, and anxiety than closeted LGBT individuals.
-When trans kids have to hide their identity to play sports, to go to the bathroom, or to remain safe at home with their parents, it will inevitably have negative consequences on their emotional, physical, and mental well-being.
+When trans kids are forced to hide their identity to play sports, to go to the bathroom, or to remain safe at home with their parents, it will inevitably have negative consequences on their emotional, physical, and mental well-being.

 Instead of policing which bathrooms transgender kids use or their levels of testosterone, our country’s lawmakers should focus on remedying the many hardships trans kids face – including higher rates of harassment, bullying, anxiety, depression, suicidal ideation, and homelessness than their cisgender peers.
 As advocates for child protection, we must stand against anti-trans policies and focus our attention on improving the lives of transgender children.
 We should celebrate our trans children who choose to live true to themselves, and work towards a world where it is safe for all transgender children to do so.